rbaumgar/mssql/README.md

 ## Deploy Image
 Create a new deployment with two parameters.
 * ACCEPT_EULA is mandatory!
-Confirms your acceptance of the End-User Licensing Agreement (https://go.microsoft.com/fwlink/?linkid=857698)
+Confirms your acceptance of the [End-User Licensing Agreement] (https://go.microsoft.com/fwlink/?linkid=857698)
 * SA_PASSWORD is the database system administrator (userid = 'sa') password used to connect to SQL Server once the container is running. **Important note**: This password needs to include at least 8 characters of at least three of these four categories: uppercase letters, lowercase letters, numbers and non-alphanumeric symbols.
 * MSSQL_PID is the Product ID (PID) or Edition that the container will run with.
 Optional!
 Acceptable values:
--    **Developer**: This will run the container using the Developer Edition (this is the default if no MSSQL_PID environment variable is supplied)
+..-    **Developer**: This will run the container using the Developer Edition (this is the default if no MSSQL_PID environment variable is supplied)
--    **Express**: This will run the container using the Express Edition
--    **Standard** : This will run the container using the Standard Edition
--    **Enterprise**: This will run the container using the Enterprise Edition
--    **EnterpriseCore**: This will run the container using the Enterprise Edition Core
--    <valid product id>: This will run the container with the edition that is associated with the PID
+..-    **Express**: This will run the container using the Express Edition ..-    **Standard** : This will run the container using the Standard Edition ..-    **Enterprise**: This will run the container using the Enterprise Edition ..-    **EnterpriseCore**: This will run the container using the Enterprise Edition Core ..-    **valid product id**: This will run the container with the edition that is associated with the PID

     oc new-app --name=mssql --image-stream=rhel7-mssql -e ACCEPT_EULA=Y -e SA_PASSWORD=Welcome1